Race certified by Finishers: event approved by the organizer

 Frequently asked questions (FAQ)

-Bib pickup will take place at the Expo Village, located at the Caen Exhibition Park.
-You can go there on Friday, June 5, 2026 from 2pm to 8pm or on Saturday, June 6, 2026 from 10am to 7pm (until 6pm for the Rochambelle).
-If you chose home delivery when you registered, you will receive your bib at the end of May 2026, provided your file is complete before May 6, 2026.
+Bib pickup will take place at the Expo Village, located at the Caen Exhibition Centre (Parc des Expositions).
+You can collect yours on Friday 5 June 2026 from 2:00 pm to 8:00 pm, or on Saturday 6 June 2026 from 10:00 am to 7:00 pm (until 6:00 pm for La Rochambelle).
+If you chose home delivery when you registered, you’ll receive your bib at the end of May 2026, provided your registration file is complete by 6 May 2026.

-Yes, participation is subject to the mandatory presentation of proof of fitness.
-For adult runners, you must provide either a valid FFA license or a Prevention Health Pathway (PPS) completion certificate issued less than one year ago.
-Minor runners must complete a health questionnaire with a parent.
-Your document must be uploaded to your runner account before June 3, 2026 (or before May 7, 2026 in the case of home delivery of the bib).
+Yes.
+Participation requires a mandatory proof of fitness.
+Adult runners must provide either a valid FFA licence or a Parcours Prévention Santé (PPS) completion certificate issued within the last year.
+Underage runners must complete a health questionnaire with a parent/guardian.
+Your document must be uploaded to your runner account by 3 June 2026 (or by 7 May 2026 if you selected home delivery for your bib).

-Time limits are in place for each event:
+Time limits are in place for each race:

-A shuttle service is available to you free of charge to take you from the Exhibition Park to the start location of your event on Sunday morning.
-There is no shuttle service at the finish of the events.
-This service is only valid for participants of the Marathon, Half Marathon, and the 1st runner of the Marathon Relay.
+A free shuttle service is provided to take you from the Caen Exhibition Centre (Parc des Expositions) to your race start on Sunday morning.
+There is no shuttle service from the finish areas.
+This service is available only for Marathon and Half Marathon participants, as well as the 1st runner of the Relay Marathon.

-• Boarding: Cours Général Koenig and Cours Général de Gaulle, 14 000 Caen.
-Free parking at the Caen Exhibition Park.
+• Boarding: Cours Général Koenig and Cours Général de Gaulle, 14000 Caen.
+Free parking is available at the Caen Exhibition Centre.
 Check the shuttle access map by clicking here.